 We've added a second gender neutral restroom on the 3rd floor of Love Library and wanted to answer some common questions.

-Why have gender neutral restrooms?
+Why have gender neutral or gender-inclusive restrooms?

 Many transgender people feel uncomfortable and vulnerable in a gendered bathroom.
 Time Magazine's article "The Gender-Neutral Bathroom Revolution Is Growing" does an excellent job of explaining how transgender people have been harassed or assaulted in gendered bathrooms, and how this kind of bathroom can also be useful for the disabled and parents with small children.

 The term "gender neutral" is common.
 You may also see them referred to as "gender-inclusive," which is a welcoming term indicating that they are open to everyone.

 The one on the 3rd floor is a single stall bathroom.
 The one in 24/7 has two stalls with tall walls and doors that lock.

 Who can use them?

 Anyone is free to use these restrooms.
 We ask that you behave in a respectful way towards others in the restroom.